object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 to clarify their meaning?

 A good answer to this dilemma is that local variables should have short names.
-These are often the most frequently occuring variables on a line of code, which makes the statement more intelligible.
+These are often the most frequently occurring variables on a line of code, which makes the statement more intelligible.
 Should a reader be unclear what a variable stands for, the definition of a local variable will not be very far